Blue-crowned Conure Parrot: Profile and Information

 Although we have said that the blue-crowned conure is the quietest bird in the conure family, please make no mistake, thinking it will give you all the peace needed to live at peace with your neighbors.

-It is normal for your bird to make a lot of noise in the mornings and evenings as that is their way of life.
 This bird is not the best choice for a pet if you live in an apartment because it is known for its loud and sharp shrieking and screaming.

 You cannot differentiate the male from the female by just looking at the color and pattern of their bodies.

-Taking care of a blue-crowned conure
+Taking Care of a Blue-crowned Conure

-It is effortless to get this species of parrot from breeders and pet stores.
 The blue-crowned conure is not a bird that should be kept in a cage for an extended period.

 This is because when they are in the wild, these birds spend time in a flock with their friends.
 So, you must play the role of a friend to your pet.

-However, because your pet can’t be outside the cage all the time, make sure its cage is spacious enough and provide plenty of toys that your bird can chew on to provide it with stimulation and exercise.
+However, because your pet can’t be outside the cage all the time, make sure its cage is spacious enough and provides plenty of toys that your bird can chew on to provide it with stimulation and exercise.

 Give your bird time as much as four to five hours a day out of the cage.
-If you have a free-standing play structure for your bird somewhere outside the cage, your pet will be grateful.

 Many blue-crowned parrot owners have reported that their feathered buddy is happier when in the company of another of its kind.
-Blue-crowned conures also love it when you have the TV or radio on to keep them company in your absence.

 These birds are like children that work well with the reward system of training.
 When a blue-crowned conure does something naughty, and the owner ignores it, the bird learns not to repeat it.